 - Is this a metaphor?
 Is it an analogy?

 You have to question everything.
-How to Read Literature Like a Professor was very illuminating for me and I now see some of the books that I had already read in a new light.
-While reading the book, I reminded how I felt reading Og Mandino’s books, The Greatest Salesman in The World and The Greatest Salesman Part II.
+How to Read Literature Like a Professor is very illuminating.
+I now see some of the books that I already read in a new light.
+While reading the book, I rwas eminded how I felt when reading Og Mandino’s books, The Greatest Salesman in The World and The Greatest Salesman Part II.
 It was the classic case of where have I seen that before.
-In the first book, I recognized Mother Mary and Baby Jesus and in part two I recognized Paul on the road to Damascus.
+In the first book, I recognized Mother Mary and Baby Jesus and in part two, I recognized Paul on the road to Damascus.
 I recognized the stories because of my religious upbringing.
 So even though Mandino did not use names in the story, I recognized who the characters were because I had seen that type of story before.

 If you read a lot of mythology, you will recognize the gods, goddesses and other mythical characters in stories that have parallels.
-How to Read Literature Like a Professor by Thomas C. Foster is a book that I will constantly refer to as I read the classics this summer.
-I cannot really do justice to the book because you have to read it for yourself -, there is simply too much information packed inside.
+How to Read Literature Like a Professor by Thomas C. Foster is a book that I will constantly refer to.
+I cannot really do justice to the book because you have to read it for yourself, there is simply too much information packed inside.

 - Booked on Tuesdays: Musings of a Book Addict – and the Most Impactful Book for 2011 Is…. (theinvisiblementor.com)